s-weigand/binge-stream/readme.md

 So why not just use google translate to get all locals?

-As can be seen for the `DE` locals for [amazon](https://github.com/s-weigand/binge-stream/blob/main/source/content_scripts/amazon.ts) and [netflix](https://github.com/s-weigand/binge-stream/blob/main/source/content_scripts/netflix.ts), it isn't quite that easy.
+As can be seen for the `DE` locals for [Amazon](https://github.com/s-weigand/binge-stream/blob/main/source/content_scripts/amazon.ts) and [Netflix](https://github.com/s-weigand/binge-stream/blob/main/source/content_scripts/netflix.ts), it isn't quite that easy.
-Since the locals are hand crafted, so is the requirement for the checking.
+Since the locals are handcrafted, so is the requirement for the checking.

-If you local is missing free to file an issue or make a PR. :smile:
+If your local is missing feel free to file an issue or make a PullRequest. :smile: